 Can the existing practice be transferred and rely on an entirely voluntary participation?
 Are there any negative implications for people not participating in the transferred practice?
 What differing context factors need to be considered that may create negative outcomes?
 Is there a perception of coercion to take part?

-- Support of programme in communities In how far is the broad and voluntary support of the existing practice in the target population and in the communities safeguarded? - Strong commitment at highest level within relevant institutions and political support This point focuses rather on the governance aspect and general political support.
+> Support of programme in communities

+How far is there broad and voluntary support of the existing practice in the target population and in the communities safeguarded?

+> Strong commitment at highest level within relevant institutions

+(This point focuses rather on the governance aspect and general political support.)
 Is there a commitment at the respective highest level to support the transferred practice at all levels involved?
 Is top-down commitment assured?
-Is there political support in the relevant area where the practice is to be implemented? - Think big, but start small Looking at the existing practice's creation: how was the process in terms of size?
+Is there political support in the relevant area where the practice is to be implemented?

+> "Think big, but start small" concept

+How was the existing practice created in terms of size and process?
 Does the intended transferred practice still have a manageable size in its new context?
 Is it possible to concentrate the common efforts and not to disperse them?
-Is the practice designed to later transfer it to further regions and/or scaling it up?
+Is the practice designed to later transfer it to further regions and/ or scaling it up?